NethmiRodrigo/pull-request-dashboard/README.md

 # Pull Request Dashboard

-A Next.js dashboard for tracking pull requests across multiple GitHub repositories.
+A Next.js dashboard for tracking pull requests across multiple GitHub repositories, because the GitHub homepage sucks and I have too many PRs to keep track off.
+GitHub, your notifications page is too noisy.

+Vibe coded with v0 and Cursor, use with caution, thanks.

 ## Features